angie-chen55/alignment-game-public/README.md

 # Playing Large Games with Oracles and AI Debate

-This is the repository for the debate experiments from "[Playing large games with oracles and AI debate](https://arxiv.org/abs/2312.04792),"  using the [QuALITY dataset](https://github.com/nyu-mll/quality).
+This is the repository for the debate experiments from "[Playing Large Games with Oracles and AI Debate](https://arxiv.org/abs/2312.04792)," by Xinyi Chen, Angelica Chen, Dean Foster, and Elad Hazan.

 ![A debate between two model debaters and a single judge, about the question "Why does Alice give the book to Bob?"](https://github.com/angie-chen55/alignment-game-public/blob/main/debate-diagram.png)